linzjs/linz/docs/api.rst

 error.json(err, statusCode = 500)
 ---------------------------------

 Take an Error object and add ``err`` and ``statusCode`` properties.
-In an error is encountered by the Linz error handling middleware with these properties, the error will be return via JSON, rather than HTML.
+If an error is encountered by the Linz error handling middleware with these properties, the error will be returned via JSON, rather than HTML.

 error.store(err, req)
 ---------------------